stitchdata/docs/_integration-schemas/shippo/shipments.md

 ---
 tap: "shippo"
+version: "1.0"

 name: "shipments"
 doc-link: https://goshippo.com/docs/reference#shipments
 singer-schema: https://github.com/singer-io/tap-shippo/blob/master/tap_shippo/schemas/shipments.json
 description: |
-  The `shipments` table contains info about shipment objects.
+  The `{{ table.name }}` table contains info about shipment objects.
 Shipment objects are made up of to and from addresses and the parcel to be shipped.

 replication-method: "Key-based Incremental"
 api-method: